importcjj/rust-ajson/README.md

 `be careful!!!`

-Maybe I should provide a function to validate JSON 🤔
+Maybe need a validate function 🤔

 ## Performance